Updated: Jun 1

 (i) For instance, Waging War and Attempting to Wage War (Sec.
 121)

-(ii) However, in certain cases, punishments for an attempt to offences and offences are dealt separately.
+(ii) However, in certain cases, punishments for an attempt to offences and offences are dealt with separately.

 (iii) In other cases, attempt, are covered under Section 511 which prescribes the longest term of imprisonment or with fine or both.